Sinthushan-bootcamp/Professional_README_Generator/README.md

   npm i
   ```
   ## Usage
   First clone the repo and from the command line CD into the directory.
-Once in the directory run the install command and then run node index.js command
+Once in the directory follow the [install instructions](#installation) and then run ```node index.js``` command

+  Please refer to this [video demonstration](https://drive.google.com/file/d/1zukEkvmkSCvR9fMsxkUVM0b-FHQJudkb/view?usp=sharing) for more information.

   ## License
   This project is licensed under the MIT.